hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 ---
 title: "Identifiers - Best Practices and Use Cases"
 description: "An identifier is a name given to an element in a program, such as a variable, function, or type.
-Identifiers allow programmers to identify and refer to specific elements in the source code."
+Identifiers allow programmers to identify and refer to specific elements in the source code.
+Master the Ballerina Identifiers Syntax with this comprehensive guide.
+Perfect for beginners and advanced users alike, understand the nuances of Ballerina programming syntax and elevate your coding skills"
-keywords: [identifiers, naming conventions, naming rules, naming guidelines]
+keywords:
+  - Ballerina Identifiers Naming Conventions
+  - Ballerina Syntax and Naming Rules
+  - Understanding Ballerina Identifiers and Naming Guidelines
+  - Ballerina Language Syntax and Naming Conventions
+  - Ballerina Identifiers Tutorial with Naming Rules
+  - Ballerina Programming Syntax and Naming Guidelines
+  - Ballerina Identifiers and Naming Conventions Explained
+  - Ballerina Code Identifiers and Naming Rules
+  - Ballerina Syntax for Beginners - Identifiers and Naming Conventions
+  - Advanced Ballerina Syntax and Naming Guidelines
 images: [/docs/syntax/identifiers/Identifiers.png]
 date: 2023-03-14
 images: [/docs/syntax/identifiers/Identifiers.png]